Local Attorneys. Trusted Experience.

 If the two of you agree on all terms of property division, you may have an uncontested divorce, and there may be no need to have a judge resolve any disputes.

-When Property Division Is Contested, Complex Or Both
+When Property Division Is Contested, Complex, or Both

 If your assets are complex or of high value, you may need professional help to agree on how to divide assets.
 For example, you may want to call a business valuation expert to put a value on a business owned by one or both of you.
 Likewise, you may need a real estate appraiser to determine the value of your marital home, which may be partially separate and partially marital property.